ErichDonGubler/vet-wgpu/README.md

     https://crates.io/api/v1/crates/{name}/{version}/download

 This gives you a gzipped tarball which you can unpack and compare to some specific git commit.
 What a pain.
+I've used a command like this:

+    $ diff --recursive --unified --ignore-trailing-space \
+           --exclude Cargo.toml --exclude target \
+           $cargo_tarball/d3d12-0.5.0 $git_checkout/d3d12-rs

-Note that publishing a crate adjusts its `Cargo.toml` file, so differences in that file are expected.
+Publishing a crate adjusts its `Cargo.toml` file, so differences in that file are expected.
+The `--ignore-trailing-space` flag is useful if the crate was published from a Windows machine.

-In this example, assume that we have done the legwork necessary to determine that want to audit commits reachable from `gfx-rs/v0.13` that are not reachable from `gfx-rs/v0.12`, which has already been audited.
+After all that, assume that we have done the legwork necessary to determine that want to audit commits reachable from `gfx-rs/v0.13` that are not reachable from `gfx-rs/v0.12`, which has already been audited.
 If `$source` is a git checkout of the project we're auditing,